 - Sausage: We prefer spicy Italian sausage for a hint of spice, but mild sausage will also taste great.

-- Veggies: Onion, celery, and garlic cloves add extra texture and flavour along with nutrients and fibre to keep you full.
+- Veggies: Onion, celery, and garlic cloves add extra texture and flavor along with nutrients and fiber to keep you full.

 - Nuts: Walnuts add a great crunch and some extra omega-3s to this healthy Thanksgiving stuffing.
 Or, pecans would also work well.

-- Seasonings: Fresh rosemary, thyme, sage, and poultry seasoning add a savoury, herbaceous taste that balances out the sweetness of the rest of the dish.
+- Seasonings: Fresh rosemary, thyme, sage, and poultry seasoning add a savory, herbaceous taste that balances out the sweetness of the rest of the dish.

-- Broth: I typically use a reduced-sodium chicken broth to cut down on the sodium, but turkey stock or vegetable broth would work too.
+- Broth: I typically use a reduced-sodium chicken broth to cut down on the sodium.
+Turkey stock or vegetable broth work too.

 - Egg: Eggs help bind the ingredients and add extra moisture to the stuffing.